rrcobb/backgammon/devlog.md

 - scorekeeping between games

 - interactive mode / "human player" strategy -- play against the AI
   - strategy for user to play against the computer

-- fuzz / property testing
+## Other Todos...

 - eventually, if the game really needs faster play, we can try optimizing again
   - parallelize, maybe bun workers
   - see if we can find hotspots and optimize them down